 The sunny capital of South Africa doesn’t only enjoy a reputation for its sweeping, oceanic vistas and the awe-inspiring mountains that border it: Cape Town is also known as a vibrant, cosmopolitan city with a wonderful array of cafés, bistros, and restaurants for all tastes and budgets along with a rich nightlife.

-Another award-winning hostel, The Backpack lies at the very center of the city.
-Backpackers have a choice of private room or dormitories, all very pleasantly and colorfully furnished.
+Another award-winning hostel, Villa Viva lies at the very center of the city.
+Backpackers have a choice of private rooms or dormitories, all very pleasantly and colorfully furnished.
 The décor is actually one of the hostel’s best assets, from the vibrant wallpapers to the lush carpets.
-The whole hostel is well lit, tasteful, and very cozy, giving the traveller a feeling of being at home in a new environment.
+The whole hostel is well-lit, tasteful, and very cozy, giving the traveler a feeling of being at home in a new environment.

-Of course, the hostel also benefits from the usual trappings: a swimming pool with a dramatic view on Table Mountain, various games, a bistro/restaurant outside area where guests can sample fresh, home-made food (the free breakfast is known as being almost unbelievably good for a hostel).
+Of course, the hostel also benefits from the usual trappings: a swimming pool with a dramatic view of Table Mountain, various games, a bistro/restaurant outside area where guests can sample fresh, home-made food (the free breakfast is known as being almost unbelievably good for a hostel).
 This may be the place for animal lovers, too: the hostel keeps its own official (and well-behaved) dogs and cats outside.
-What’s more, The Backpacker has long had an interest in Fair Trade, and is now a Fair Trade accredited hostel.
+What’s more, Villa Viva has long had an interest in Fair Trade and is now a Fair Trade-accredited hostel.

 Mojo is outside Cape Town’s mountainous semi-circle, and lies some 2.9km from the center.
 It’s still one of the most popular hostels in the city, partly because of its outstanding location in the Beach Point suburb–a mere 50 meters from the beachfront!
 Mojo’s atmosphere is cool, young, hip, with colorful wall paintings and mezzanine-style rooms, wooden interiors, designer-like garden furniture, and a 2000 square meter terrace with a lawn clipped so neatly it’s almost futuristic–all this to a jaw-dropping oceanic backdrop.